ANNZ+: an enhanced photometric redshift estimation algorithm with applications on the PAU Survey: Methodology

 \subsection{Activation functions}

+Activation functions play an important role in determining the transformation of inputs and outputs within each layer of a neural network.
+However, under certain conditions, some activation functions may cause problems that significantly affect the network's performance and the stability of its training process.
+The most common problems include:

+\begin{enumerate} \item The \textit{vanishing gradient} problem, which occurs when the gradients of the loss function (which are used to update the weights of the neural network during backpropagation) become very small (close to zero) as they are propagated backwards through the layers and diminish.
+As a result, the network has almost no gradient to update the weights and enters into a saturated region, hindering effective learning \cite{Hochreiter_vanishing_1998}.
+The sigmoid and tanh functions are commonly associated with this problem.

+\item The \textit{exploding gradient} problem, which arises due to poor weight initialisation or when the gradients of the loss function become extremely large as it propagates backwards through layers, causing the weight to be updated disproportionately, leading the network to diverge or produce 'NaN' values and fail to learn anything useful \cite{Pascanu_difficulty_2013}.
+Our results showed that the Softplus and Mish activation functions experience these issues when applied within complex network architectures.

+\item The \textit{dying gradient} problem, which refers to a situation where certain neurons stop learning altogether, resulting in “dead" neurons that contribute nothing to the model’s output.
+This typically occurs with activation functions like ReLU, which produces zero output for all negative inputs.
+Consequently, the gradients of the loss function become zero during backpropagation, causing the weights to remain unchanged and preventing any further learning \cite{glorot_sparse_2011}. \end{enumerate}

+By understanding these issues upfront, we can analyse the impact of the activation functions on the performance of \textsc{annz}.
 Here, we summarise and review several activation functions as potential replacements for the sigmoid function originally used in \textsc{annz}: tanh, SiLU, softplus, ReLU, Mish, and Leaky ReLU for the benefit of photometric redshift estimation.
 The shapes and ranges of the activation functions are depicted in figure~\ref{fig: activation functions} and to encapsulate the essence of activation functions, a summary can be found in table~\ref{tab:active summary}.